juju4/ansible-remnux/README.md

  * 1.9
  * 2.0
  * 2.2
+ * 2.5

 ### Operating systems

-Tested with vagrant only on Ubuntu 14.04 for now but should work on 12.04 and similar debian based systems (at the exception of some ppa dependencies)
+Tested on Ubuntu 14.04 for now but should work on 12.04 and similar debian based systems (at the exception of some ppa dependencies), Ubuntu 16.04 and pre-support of 18.04 (missing upstream repositories)

 ## Example Playbook